-Prerequisite: WR200 or WR201.
+Prerequisite: WR100, one WR200-level course.
 A study of the nonfiction prose of a single writer.
 Among the authors taught are Charles Dickens, E. M. Forster, Sigmund Freud, John McPhee, and E. B. White.
-Examination of the writing of a single author introduces students to the range and scope of that author as well as ways to determine the individual qualities of that writer's style.
+Examination of the writing of a single author introduces students to the range and scope of that author, as well as ways to determine the individual qualities of that writer's style.
 May be repeated for credit with different topics.
-Counts toward American Studies minor.
+IU